Making your Own Non Fungible Token (NFT)

 The world of NFTs is very different.
 In it, you, the artist, control all strings of your artwork.
 NFT marketplaces are global marketplaces and they expose your artwork to the entire world.
 You don’t need to contact a gallery or an agency to sell your work.
 You don’t have to share your revenue with middlemen.
 In fact, NFT marketplaces keep you in the loop of your artwork’s sale all the time.
 Every time your artwork’s NFT is traded, you can get a fair commission from it.
 Also, you can, at any time, also prove the authenticity of your work and that at any given time only one person will be the true owner of your artwork.

 All in all, the whole NFT artwork ecosystem creates a more democratic landscape for everyone to buy and sell artwork.
+If you don't want to create your own NFT you can also purchase them in the traditional way utilising a credit card.

 How to Create your NFT

 Contrary to what you may assume, creating your NFTs takes little to no technical knowledge.
 There are many NFT marketplaces such as OpenSea, Rarible or Mintable where you can create NFTs for your artwork in a matter of minutes.
+However, before you start imagining how rich you are going to be after selling your NFTs take a look at 8 Pros and Cons of NFTs.

 To start creating your NFT, you will first need to connect your crypto wallet to an NFT marketplace of your choice.
 The wallet address will be your login info, so you will never need to share any other details.
 Once done, you can go to the “Create” section on the marketplace, upload your artwork and finalize the process by clicking the right buttons.